Excess mortality in the Soviet Union under Joseph Stalin: Judicial executions

-According to official figures there were 777,975 judicial executions for political charges from 1929–53, including 681,692 in 1937–1938, the years of the Great Purge.
+According to official figures there were 777,975 judicial executions for political charges from 1929 to 1953, including 681,692 in 1937–1938, the years of the Great Purge.
 Unofficial estimates estimate a total number of Stalinism repression deaths in 1937–38 at 700,000–1,200,000.
-There were also operations of mass ethnic cleansing against various minorities living in Stalin's USSR, known as the National operations of the NKVD, with the largest one being the Polish Operation of the NKVD during which over 111,000 Polish communists and other Poles were exterminated.
+There were also operations of mass ethnic cleansing against various minorities living in Stalin's USSR, known as the National operations of the NKVD, with the largest one being the Polish Operation of the NKVD during which 150,000 Poles were arrested, of whom over 111,000 were exterminated.
+Under Stalin, the death penalty was extended to adolescents as young as 12 years old in 1935.

 Soviet famine of 1946–1947

 The last major famine to hit the Soviet Union began in July 1946, reached its peak in February–August 1947 and then quickly diminished in intensity, although there were still some famine deaths in 1948.
 Economist Michael Ellman states that the hands of the state could have fed all those who died of starvation.
 He argues that had the policies of the Soviet regime been different, there might have been no famine at all or a much smaller one.
 Ellman claims that the famine resulted in an estimated 1 to 1.5 million lives lost in addition to secondary population losses due to reduced fertility.